Sunrise Sunset – one-off artwork

 This high-quality acrylic painting was painted on a linen canvas with a slightly visible texture, without having to be embedded in a decorative frame, because the edges are linen, not covered with any color.
 Ready to hang, with a brass fixing bracket on the back.

-The painting Supergirl 7 was painted by the painter graduated at the Academy of Fine Arts – Ania Luk.
+The painting Sunrise Sunset (formerly Summertime 7) was painted by the painter graduated at the Academy of Fine Arts – Ania Luk.
 Signed at the front and back, with a certificate of authenticity, protected by a varnish in gloss.
 This painting fits perfectly with modern interiors.
 The leading colors – orange, brown, blue, turquoise, beige.
+Finished in March 2019.

-The seventh painting from the series “Summertime”.
+The first painting from the series “Sunrise Sunset”.
 Since March 2019 is in a private collection in Switzerland.

 The following quote perfectly brings out the inspiration for this series of paintings: